 Still, we let the words of Scripture sink in:

 Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
 And be thankful.
 Let the message of Christ dwell among you richly as you teach and admonish one another with all wisdom through psalms, hymns, and songs from the Spirit, singing to God with gratitude in your hearts.
 (Colossians 3:15-16, NIV)

 Yet we wonder how it is possible, in these daunting days, to get to gratitude.

 Pausing to reflect is one of the most valuable practices we can do.
 Practicing gratitude not only helps us feel more grounded and peaceful, it also improves our ability to share that love with others.
 To give back.
 To say thank you.

-Here are 7 easy gratitude exercises that you can do by yourself or with others, as you share some Thanksgiving time.
+Here are 7 easy gratitude exercises that you can do by yourself or with others.
 Listen to your heart and let the peace of God fill your spirit.

 - Identify 3 things that you feel grateful for and appreciate about your life.
 These things can be based on the past, present, or future.
 No category or thing is too big or small to appreciate, however, being specific might be helpful.

 - Identify 3 things that you take for granted but are actually very thankful for.
 We all have things that we take for granted.
 This is the time to reflect and discover which of those you value the most.